 See some photos of my Gecko setup in my gallery, here.

 The following is another excerpt from the HP Journal article by Anthony C. Barkans.
-The full article goes in minute detail as to how this process works, from start to finish.
+The full article [PDF] goes in minute detail as to how this process works, from start to finish.

 - HP Color Recovery is a two-part process.
 First, true color information generated by the application is dithered and then stored in the frame buffer.
 The type of application generating the true color information is immaterial.
 For example, true color data can be generated by a CAD application program or as part of a video sequence.
 The dithering may be done in a software device driver or in the hardware of a graphics controller.
 It is very important to note that each pixel is treated independently.
 This pixel independence is key to the ability to work within an interactive windowed environment.
 The second part of the HP Color Recovery process is to filter the dithered data.
 The filter is placed between the output of the frame buffer and the DACs that drive the monitor.
 Fig. 3 shows the HP Color Recovery process starting from when an application generates true color data to when the image appears on the screen.
 Note that “application” refers to any program that generates true color data for display.